SalehAhmedShafin/XAI-and-Deep-Neural-Networks-for-Crop-Disease-Detection-and-Interpretability/README.md

 In our projecThe we were tasked with interpreting and making sense of the information hidden inside images.
-To address this, we used a complex mechanism known as transfer learning, which allows us to apply the insights obtained from training neural networks on large and varied picture datasets.
+To address this, we used a complex mechanism known as transfer learning, which allows us to apply the insights obtained from training neural networks on large and varied picture datasets.<br>
 We began by selecting three well-known pre-trained convolutional neural network (CNN) models: InceptionV3, VGG19, and Exception.
 These models have been painstakingly trained on enormous arrays of photos to detect nuanced patterns,